 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Wilma is from Philippines.
+She has 5 children.
 She needs a loan of $175 to buy additional merchandise for her convenience store.

 Wilma operates a Sari-sari store – a type of convenience store – in Hilongos, Leyte province, Philippines.